SNAP Benefits in Maryland: How to Apply and Qualify

 SHARE

-If you're a Maryland resident with a low income, the Supplemental Nutrition Assistance Program (SNAP) can help you buy food.
-It provides monthly benefits to support your household's grocery needs.
+If you're a low-income Maryland resident, the Supplemental Nutrition Assistance Program (SNAP) can help you buy groceries.
+It provides monthly benefits to help you put food on the table.

 SNAP Income Limits and Benefit Amounts in Maryland